lynnfaraday/aresmush.com/_root/tutorials/code/web-game-api.md

            .then((model) => Ember.Object.create(model));

 Here the code would wait until both requests completed, then make a single model with `model.types` and `model.census`.

+## Request Handling

+See [Web Request Handling](/tutorials/code/web-requests) for more information about how this request is handled in the game engine.